SmithSamuelM/Papers/whitepapers/kram.md

 KEY = `MessageType.TID.MID`  and VALUE = window size, where the MessageType is replaced with one of the message types:
 `(xip, exn)`.
 For a message type of `xip`, the actual window sizekey would be `xip.TID.MID`.
-The key for the corresponding cache table entry could be `xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2sL-uxLC5L3i`.
 For a message type of `exn`, the actual window sizekey would be `xip.TID.MID`.
-`xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s`.
+The key for the corresponding cache table entry could be `ECUQgqQBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGG.xip.T.EBju1o4x1Ud-z2sL-uxLC5L3iBVD77d_MYbYGGCUQgqQ.EL-uxLC5L3iAVD77d_MYbYGGCUQgqQBju1o4x1Ud-z2s`.

 For the cache table key examples provided above value of the cache table entry is the following tuple:
-(timestamp, d, l) where `timestamp` is the timestamp field in the received message, `d` is the window clock drift/skew and `l` is the window time lag.
-Recall that the window is computed as `[t-d-l, t+d]` where `t` is the current time of the receiver of the message (not the timestamp in the message).
+(timestamp, d, l, c) where `timestamp` is the timestamp field in the received message, `d` is the window clock drift/skew, and `l` is the window time lag.
+Recall that the window is computed as `[t-d-l, t+d]` where `t` is the current time of the receiver of the message (not the timestamp in the message), and c is the CacheType of the form `xip.TID.MID`.
 The `timestamp` in the message is then evaluated relative to the window.

 #### Unique Transaction IDs and Reply Attack Protection
 Putting a salty nonce in the modifier `q` block of the first exchange message of a transaction makes the transaction ID universally unique even when all the other fields are the same.